expressjs/morgan/README.md

 The `digits` argument is a number that specifies the number of digits to include on the number, defaulting to `3`, which provides microsecond precision.

+##### :status-colored

+Same as `:status` but the output will be colored red for server error codes, yellow for client error codes, cyan for redirection codes, green for success codes, and uncolored for all other codes.

+This token also adds a reset escape code to ensure color will only be applied to the status code.
+The escape code removes any existing colors in your logs that come after the `:status-colored` token.
+For something like a background color that's applied to the entire log string, you must add it back after the `:status-colored` token.

+For example, this log format sets a magenta background color to the entire log string.
+Notice that it's added at the beginning of the log and immediately after the `:status-colored` token.

+`morgan('\x1b[45m:method :url :status-colored\x1b[45m :res[content-length]\x1b[0m')`

 ##### :url